Herring-UGAECSE-2920/Class-Instructions/README.md

 ## Project Specifications

+FIRST: MAKE SURE YOU REFERENCE THE ASSESSMENT DOCUMENT ON ELC WHICH DESCRIBES THE UI FUNCTION OF THE PLOTTER.

 Your objective this semester is to take an existing XY Plotter, deconstruct it, and implement it (along with some additional functionality) using a Raspberry Pi 4 and it's necessary accompanying hardware.

 As covered later, you'll be using Python to program, and two Raspberry Pi "Hats" which add Stepper Motor control for the X and Y stepper motors, and an LCD display.
 In addition to the hats, you'll also be using two digital encoders for input/controls and an H-Bridge chip to drive the Z axis stepper motor.